mishkatuzzannatmoon/HIT237_group15/ADR.md

 **Status:** Accepted

 ### Context
-Django templates (HTML files) can be stored in different places.
-We needed to decide where to put our three HTML templates.
+Django templates can be organized at project level or app level.
+The system required a clear and scalable structure to manage templates for species, recordings, and anomaly features.

 ### Alternatives Considered